It’s easy to participate in the County of San Diego Deferred Compensation Program. You can get started right away.

 ProAccount - Do it for me investing

 Nationwide ProAccount® is a managed account service, available for an additional fee, designed to help take the guesswork out of retirement investing.
-With Nationwide ProAccount, your investments are selected for your based on your age and risk tolerance, then monitored and adjusted over time to keep you on track toward your retirement goals.
+With Nationwide ProAccount, your investments are selected for you based on your age and risk tolerance, then monitored and adjusted over time to keep you on track toward your retirement goals.
 Nationwide ProAccount gives you:

 - Professional investment management working to ensure that your account has a well-diversified asset allocation, based on your time horizon and personal tolerance for market risk